-that have market-ready solutions on the other side".
+Innovation ecosystem and networking: The draft regulation mentions: "European Digital Innovation Hubs should act as facilitator to bring together industry, businesses and administrations which are in need of new technological solutions on one side, with companies, notably start-ups and SMEs, that have market-ready solutions on the other side".
 No company can innovate alone.
-It will help companies greatly if they are brought into contact with other companies of their value chain, with innovators, or early clients that want to test prototypes.
-EDIHs should play this brokering role and bring e.g. end-users and potential suppliers of technological solutions into contact with each other for experimentation and testing, or public administrations and GovTech companies to promote co-creation.
+It will help companies greatly if they are brought into contact with other companies of their value chain, with innovators, or early clients that want to test solutions.
+EDIHs should play this brokering role and bring e.g. end-users and potential suppliers of technological solutions into contact with each other for e.g. experimentation and testing, or public administrations and GovTech companies to promote co-creation.
 The non-profit objective of EDIHs is important in this respect, and they might promote local companies to improve the overall economic strength of their local economy.
 When suitable local partners may not be found, the hubs can network with other EDIHs to find a matching partner elsewhere in Europe.
 Hubs can only become good brokers if they do regular technology scouting, in order to map the innovation ecosystem, and understand needs and opportunities.
-Structured relationships with regional authorities, industrial clusters, SME associations, business development agencies, incubators, accelerators, EEN, chambers of commerce will greatly help the brokering function.
+Structured relationships with regional authorities, industrial SME associations, business development agencies, incubators, accelerators, EEN, EIT Co-location Centres, and chambers of commerce will greatly help the brokering function.